'97 Masters: When a young Tiger grabbed golf by the tail

 AUGUSTA, Ga.
 (AP) -- His Masters win 20 years ago would have marked the apex of just about every other golfer's career.
 It's worth remembering now that Tiger Woods was just getting started.

-He's vowed to attend the Champions Dinner, but the four-time Masters champion hasn't said whether he'll play.
+He's vowed to attend the Champions Dinner, but the four-time Masters champion announced Friday night that he won't play this year because of an ailing back.
 His latest attempt to jump-start a career derailed by chronic injuries ended miserably in February, when Woods walked off the course at the Dubai Desert Classic with back spasms.

 ''I'm trying everything to be able to get back and play,'' he said last week. ''I love that event.
 It's meant so much to me in my life.
 It has so much history and meaning to me, I'd love to get back.''